anal5155G/repo1/README.md

 # repo1
-I am a student of Adamas University.
+i am a student of BCA.